Skip to main content

 1. Preparation (Ongoing)

-• Write down your incident response plan (IRP) and keep it offline.
-Include contact lists, backup procedures, and escalation paths.
-(Yes, even the weekend IT guy's phone number.)
+• Keep your incident response plan (IRP) updated and stored offline.
+Include contact lists, backup procedures, and escalation paths—yes, even the weekend IT guy’s phone number.

 • Turn on logging for all critical systems.
 On Windows, fire up Event Viewer (eventvwr.msc).
-On Linux, set up rsyslog.
+On Linux, configure rsyslog or syslog-ng.

-• Install endpoint protection tools like Windows Defender for Endpoint (Windows) or CrowdStrike (works across platforms).
+• Install endpoint protection tools like Microsoft Defender for Endpoint (Windows) or CrowdStrike (cross-platform).
+Make sure these tools update automatically.

 2. Detection and Analysis

-• Figure out how bad things are.
+• Determine how far the breach has spread.
 Run a full system scan with your antivirus.
-On Windows 11/10, go to Windows Security > Virus & threat protection > Quick scan.
+On Windows 11/10, head to Windows Security > Virus & threat protection > Full scan.

 3. Containment

-• For Windows, boot into Safe Mode (hold Shift while clicking Restart > Troubleshoot > Advanced options > Startup Settings > Safe Mode).
-For macOS, use Recovery Mode (hold Command + R at startup).
+• Boot into Safe Mode on Windows (hold Shift while clicking Restart > Troubleshoot > Advanced options > Startup Settings > Safe Mode).
+On macOS, use Recovery Mode (hold Command + R at startup).

 4. Eradication

-• Kill malware with tools like Malwarebytes or Kaspersky Rescue Disk.
-Run a full scan and quarantine anything suspicious.
+• Wipe out malware with tools like Malwarebytes, Kaspersky Rescue Disk, or Windows Defender Offline.
+Run a full scan, then quarantine anything suspicious.

-• Change passwords for all critical accounts.
-Use a password manager like Bitwarden or 1Password to keep them strong and unique.
+• Reset passwords for all critical accounts.
+Use a password manager like Bitwarden, 1Password, or Keeper to create and store strong, unique passwords.

 5. Recovery

-• Bring systems back from a clean backup.
-On Windows, use File History or Windows Backup.
+• Restore systems from a clean, verified backup.
+On Windows, use File History, Windows Backup, or System Restore.
 On macOS, rely on Time Machine.

 • Check system health with sfc /scannow (Windows) or Disk Utility First Aid (macOS).